-The site at Brinkhalli is on an island surrounded by the frozen Baltic sea.
-Images taken from an environmental webcam under the sea – manipulated film of jellyfish onto the front of the building and onto a toilet cistern in one of the rooms.
+The site at Brinkhalli is on an island surrounded by the frozen Baltic Sea.
+You could see images taken from an environmental webcam under the sea – manipulated film of jellyfish onto the front of the building and onto a toilet cistern in one of the rooms.
 Conceptually transforming the building into a swedish ferry liner, water taken from the port around these vessels is illuminated in one room – images of waste reflected back amongst the visitors in another space.

-Each artist interpreted the theme and we worked together using a new method devised by Susana and myself in order to develop this work within a short time, and in an equal and participatory style, engaging with commercial spaces (for communal art actions) and organisations (to support a high quality – but completely free event).
+Each artist interpreted the theme and we worked together using a new method devised by Nevado and Carpenter in order to develop this work within a short time, and in an equal and participatory style, engaging with public spaces (for communal art actions) and organisations (to support a high quality – but completely free event).
 The artwork is temporary, site-specific – it cannot be owned but must be experienced!
 It was developed as an ongoing dialogue without advance pre-planning of the final experience.

 The art and it’s cohesion is negotiated by the artists as a process through ongoing discussions with all involved.